 What is Sustainable Belmont doing?

-- Putting recycling bins in all school cafeterias with good signage and training – we applaud the efforts of our town recycling coordinator.
+- Advocating putting recycling bins in all school cafeterias with good signage and training, still missing at our high school!

 - Using “garden to plate” curriculum to help teach students about soils, plants, food and compost–the food cycle.